raufig/pruebaImagineApps/README.md

 Receives information from the user who update the products and responds with the information of the updated product (I add an array with the information of the userName and the date of the update to have a log of updates)

-body request:
+error message:
+'all user information are necessary' if the username or id is not sent 'product id to update are necessary' if the product id is not sent 'user not registered in DB' : 'product not registered in DB' if the user or product is not registered in the DB body request:
 ```JSON
 {